Roshleen-Singla/supply-chain-performance-analytics/README.md

 The Gold layer is modeled as a star schema with one fact table and eight dimensions:

 **Fact table**
-- `fact_order_items` — grain: one row per order line item.
+- `fact_order` — grain: one row per order line item.
 Contains all numeric measures (sales, discount, profit, quantity, shipping days, late delivery risk) plus foreign keys to every dimension.

 **Dimension tables**
 - `dim_customers` — customer identity and home address